brunsviga13rk/thesis/src/modelling.typ

-On the left of @fig:compression-size the average file size of all three textures (albedo, normal and R/M) can be seen after compressing with either @PNG, @JPEG or @webP. @PNG compression with reduced quality had almost no effect yielding a file size of about 3 MB. @webP compression shows to be the most effective at reducing file size performing considerably better than @JPEG and producing the smallest file for every compression quality. @JPEG performs wors than @PNG in compressing at quality levels close to lossless where the @JPEG encoding looses details, while yielding larger files than @PNG.
+On the left of @fig:compression-size the average file size of all three textures (albedo, normal and R/M) can be seen after compressing with either @PNG, @JPEG or @webP. @PNG compression with reduced quality had almost no effect yielding a file size of about 3 MB. @webP compression shows to be the most effective at reducing file size performing considerably better than @JPEG and producing the smallest file for every compression quality. @JPEG performs worse than @PNG in compressing at quality levels close to lossless where the @JPEG encoding looses details, while yielding larger files than @PNG.
 As per material property, all three exhibit similar compression behavior by shrinking in size with reduced quality for all three compression methods.
 The right side shows the average file size per material property for all three compression methods.